datarootsio/rootsstyle/README.md

 ## ROADMAP
 ### v0.2
-- rootsstyle.publish(): allows you to publish an example .png with the corresponding code sample for other users to utilize as an example plot
+- <code>rootsstyle.publish()</code>: allows you to publish an example .png with the corresponding code sample for other users to utilize as an example graph.